Clearwater Termite Prevention

 The chemical barrier pesticides that are presently available are created to last no greater than 5-10 years.

-Termite baits eliminate & control in conditions where the structure is untreatable with soil termiticides (near a body of water for example), or there is an issue about pesticide use, & even in structures where soil treatments have failed.
+Termite baits eliminate and control in conditions where the structure is untreatable with soil termiticides (near a body of water for example), or there is an issue about pesticide use, and even in structures where soil treatments have failed.

 Termite Prevention Services

-Whenever you have a termite concern, our termite control experts are able to deliver a solution to your problem.
+Whenever you’ve a termite concern, our termite control experts are able to deliver a solution to your problem.

 Termite Prevention FAQ's